Surrey, a picturesque county located in the southeast of England, is famous for its diverse wildlife and natural beauty.

 Also Featured In: Chickadees Birds, Birds That Live in Colorado

-The Brown Creeper is a small songbird belonging to the Certhiidae family and is native to North America.
-It has brown upperparts with light spotting that resembles tree bark, as well as white underparts.
+The Brown Creeper is a small songbird from the Certhiidae family and native to North America.
+It has brown upperparts with light spotting that resembles tree bark and white underparts.

-This bird feeds mainly on insects which can be found in crevices of barks or dead plants, thanks to its curved bill which allows it access these hard-to-reach places.
+This bird feeds mainly on insects, which can be found in crevices of barks or dead plants, thanks to its curved bill, allowing access to these hard-to-reach places.

-When searching for food they move diagonally upwards around trunks so their camouflage blends in perfectly with the background making them difficult to spot.
+When searching for food, they move diagonally upwards around their trunks so their camouflage blends in perfectly with the background, making them difficult to spot.

 Phylum | Chordata |